caryssaperez/weather-app/README.md

-# React App Without Redux
+# React App With Redux

 Part of Stephen Grider's [React and Redux](https://www.udemy.com/react-redux/) course on Udemy.